-Cruise from South America to Antarctica on board MS Fram, our original expedition ship purpose-built for polar expeditions
+Sail from South America to Antarctica and the South Atlantic islands on board MS Fram, our original expedition ship, purpose-built for polar expeditions.

-Learn more about what you can experience on board - and cruise with confidence on MS Fram
+Learn more about what you can experience on board and travel with confidence on MS Fram.

-Challenge your inner explorer and experience everything that Antarctica and South America has to offer with our diverse range of optional excursions.
+Challenge your inner explorer and experience everything that Antarctica has to offer with our diverse range of optional excursions.
 They can be pre-booked or bought on board if there is capacity left.

 Trek through Chiloe National Park, where hiking trails take you to a great viewpoint with views over Cucao Lake and the Pacific Ocean.
 Learn about local flora and fauna and the history of the primitive settlements.
 We will also drive by the village of Cucao and hear about the tsunami that this town suffered in 1960.

-Learn more about the experience of sailing to the last unexplored place on Earth, Antarctica.
+Learn about the experience of sailing to and landing on the sublime Antartic continent.

 Complete your holiday in South America with a Hurtigruten Land Adventure before or after your sailing.
-Choose between excursions of several hours and multi-day tours including hotels in Buenos Aires and Santiago de Chile.
+Choose between excursions of several hours and multi-day tours including hotels in Valparaiso and Buenos Aires.